ilikeprograms/Cluckles/README.md

 of bootstrap by using color pickers to change the styling.
 Simple and Easy.

 The included files can be distributed and used in other projects to provide live editing functionality for Bootstrap.
+The files are also available on bower.

 ## Quick Start

 - Download the Project by either `cloning` or `forking`.
 (Then CD into Cluckles)
+- Alternatively Cluckles is available on `Bower` as `cluckles`
 - Install dependencies by running `npm install` and `bower install`
 - Run `Grunt` to build the files and open the example demo page in the browser
 - Take a look at the demo!